appium/appium/docs/en/appium-setup/troubleshooting.md

 Once you've tried the above steps and your issue still isn't resolved, here's what you can do:

-If you've found what you believe is a bug, go straight to the [issue tracker](https://github.com/appium/appium/issues) and submit an issue describing the bug and a repro case.

 If you're having trouble getting Appium working and the error messages Appium provides are not clear, join the [mailing list](https://groups.google.com/d/forum/appium-discuss) and send a message.
 Please include the following: